Category Archives: Fantasy

 Queen Ravenna, in all her splendour, furious to learn that there is one fairer than her.

 The film opens with three drops of blood falling onto snow after Queen Eleanor (Liberty Ross – Thinly Veiled, W.E.) pricks herself.
 Eleanor is praying for a beautiful and fair daughter with raven-black hair, and the strength of a red rose against snow.
-Yet, not long after she gets her wish and gives birth to Snow White (when young played by Raffey Cassidy – Dark Shadows; when of age played by Kristen Stewart – Twilight I-V, On The Road, Cali), Eleanor dies.
+Yet, not long after she gets her wish and gives birth to Snow White (when young played by Raffey Cassidy – Dark Shadows; when of age played by Kristen Stewart – Twilight I-V, On The Road, Still Alice), Eleanor dies.
 Shortly afterward, King Magnus (Noah Huntley – The Chronicles of Narnia I, Your Highness, Jappeloup) marries Ravenna (Charlize Theron – Monster, Prometheus, Hancock I & II), a woman with terrible supernatural powers to keep her forever looking young and strikingly attractive.

 No sooner is the king betrothed to Ravenna she usurps the throne and locks up her young step-daughter.
 As the years go by, Queen Ravenna regularly turns to her magic mirror to remind herself that she is the fairest of them all.
 That is, until one day when the mirror tells her that Snow White is fairer.
 It is then that Ravenna orders her brother, Finn (Sam Spruell – The Hurt Locker, Defiance, Enemy of Man), to bring her the imprisoned princess.